 What is the International Conference?

 Future Problem Solvers from around the globe have come together to celebrate the final round of their competitive season, the Future Problem Solving International Conference.
-The FPSPI International Competition occurs each June at a university in the USA.
 This annual competition draws 2,500+ problem solving champions from all over the world who compete at local and regional levels throughout the school year.
 Successful teams and individuals from Affiliate Programs and Mentored Regions converge to recognize their accomplishments and expertise gained from using the Creative Problem Solving process.
-Before competition begins, all participants gather to celebrate the breathtaking Flag Procession designed to welcome every region represented and kick-off the International Conference.
+Before competition begins, participants celebrate the breathtaking Flag Procession designed to welcome every region represented and kick-off the International Conference.

 Students from each component will have unique experiences as they compete with their peers and collaborate with new friends.
 Students compete in four different components, and use a six step solving process to tackle unique problems.